Women opening presents at a baby shower with friends.

 Buy practical gifts that will help out parents

 If the little one is too young to be aware of Christmas and their presents, then it does no harm to gift something that will help the parents out instead.
 They can never have enough practical things in the kitchen for example.
-This Koala Soft Touch Spill Sippy Cup is super cute, practical and will be something they genuinely need as their child gets older.
+Weaning bowls, cups and plates make the perfect gift.
+We also love this lunch box with stainless steel utensils as a practical Christmas gift idea.

 Choose personalised gifts that make parents smile